alan-turing-institute/affinity-vae/tutorials/README.md

 we recommend to use it as it is.

-Once the training finishes you can evaluate the model on unseen data using the test set by stepping into the new directory and running.
+Once the training finishes you can evaluate the model on unseen data using the test set by stepping into the new directory and running the following.
+The outputs from the test run will be saved in the existing plots directory created during the training run, and will have the suffix ```evl_``` in the filename.

 ```bash
 cd path/to/new_out